Contrastive Retrieval Heads Improve Attention-Based Re-Ranking: Experiments

 \subsection{Results}

-\paragraph{Re-ranking performance.} Table~\ref{table.beir} presents the re-ranking results on the BEIR benchmark using the granite-embedding-30m-english retriever baseline.
-On average, CoRe-R achieves the best performance across all four models, consistently outperforming both ICR and QR-R. Aggregating attention from all heads in ICR yields the weakest results, in some cases falling below the retriever baseline for Mistral 7B and Phi-4.
-In contrast, CoRe-R delivers substantial improvements over the retriever baseline and ICR on every model.
-Compared to QR-R, CoRe-R shows the largest gains on Mistral 7B with average improvements of $+2.0$ points over QR-R and $+3.0$ points over ICR, and on Llama-3.1 8B with $+0.8$ and $+1.9$ points respectively.
-While QR-R remains competitive on the stronger Phi-4 model, its performance fluctuates across datasets, whereas CoRe-R provides more consistent and robust improvements.
-These findings demonstrate that CoRe-R effectively isolates meaningful attention heads across models and datasets, establishing it as a reliable state-of-the-art list-wise re-ranker.
+\paragraph{Re-ranking performance on BEIR.} Table~\ref{table.beir} reports re-ranking results on the BEIR benchmark.
+Across all four models, CoRe-R achieves the strongest performance, consistently outperforming both ICR and QR-R. Aggregating attention from all heads in ICR yields the weakest results, often even below the retriever baseline for Mistral~7B and Phi-4, while CoRe-R provides clear and uniform improvements over both the retriever and ICR baselines.
+Relative to QR-R, CoRe-R shows the largest gains on Mistral~7B, improving average nDCG@10 by $+2.2$ over QR-R and $+3.0$ over ICR, and on Llama-3.1~8B by $+1.5$ and $+2.2$ points respectively.
+Although QR-R remains competitive on the stronger Phi-4 model, its performance varies across datasets, whereas CoRe-R delivers consistently robust gains.
+Overall, these results demonstrate that CoRe-R reliably isolates informative attention heads across models and datasets, establishing it as a strong state-of-the-art list-wise re-ranker.

+We observe that CoRe-R shows remarkable improvement on Quora compared to all of the baselines in Table~\ref{table.beir}.
+Quora is a duplicate-question retrieval task with a high proportion of hard negatives, i.e., irrelevant documents that closely resemble the gold answer.
+In such cases, the contrastive metric shines as it explicitly rewards heads that emphasize the positive document while suppressing near-duplicate.
+As a result, CoRe-R performs extremely well, while QR-R shows a drastic decline across all models.
+This aligns well with our theoretical analysis in Proposition~\ref{prop:qr_suboptimal}, demonstrating that CoRe heads is more optimal.
+This furthur suggests that contrastive head selection is particularly valuable for domains with semantically dense or near-duplicate content (e.g., FAQ retrieval, paraphrase search, code retrieval), highlighting an advantage of CoRe-R not captured by nDCG@10 alone.